Acidfrost59/WOWBPCritterEmote/README.md

 They might just do something different when you target another player or NPC.

 If you would like to add your own emotes you can go into the CritterEmote file in addons and edit the file CritterEmote_Emotes.lua You can also delete the emotes you just don't like.
 Keep in mind that when you modify the file, you will need to remodify the file when it is updated.
 You may want to make a list in notepad of deletions/additions for your own ease or save a copy of CritterEmote_Emotes.lua in the file.
 The copied lua should say "-Copy" at the end of the file (i.e. CritterEmote_Emote-Copy.Lua).
 You can then open the files in your favorite editor for ease of comparison and editing.
-(I use Visual Basic).
+(I use Visual Studio Code).

 If you would like to see an emote added or deleted please send the request to me for review.